A differential approach to Ax-Schanuel, I: Introduction

 \subsection{Acknowledgements}

 The main ideas behind this work were developed at the School of Mathematics at the Institute for Advanced Study as a part of the 2019 Summer Collaborators Program.
 We thank the Institute for its generous support and for providing an excellent working environment.
 The authors also thank Peter Sarnak for useful conversations during our time at the IAS.
 During the preparation of this manuscript, the authors were also supported by the American Institute of Mathematics, through their SQUARE program.
 We thank AIM for the productive atmosphere for pursuing mathematics.
+We also thank the anonymous referee for important comments and suggestions.
+Finally, we would like to express our gratitude to B\'elinda C.Z., Kate F. and Sharonne C. for their support, understanding, and infinite patience during the work and preparation of this article.